FAQs Find Answers To Popular Questions.

 You will need to obtain a release for your vehicle from the Whitehouse Police Department.
 There may be conditions for the release of your vehicle (unpaid tickets, parking fines, court sanctions, etc.).
 The Whitehouse police Department does not operate its own towing service or impound lot.
 You will need to pay the private tow company as part of the conditions for release.
 Please stop by the Police Department or call prior to attempting to obtain the release.

-The Whitehouse Police Department is dispatched through the Lucas County Sheriff’s Office Communications Center.
-The Communication Center can be reached by calling 419-213-5111.
+The Whitehouse Police Department is dispatched through the Lucas County 911 Regional Council of Governments.
+Their non-emergency and after hours phone number is 419-255-8443.
 If you are located in Lucas County, you can call 911, and a Whitehouse police officer will be dispatched.
 Please call 911 for ALL Emergencies.

 If you are at the Whitehouse Police Department entrance, there is a call box located on the lower left side of the front entrance door.
 Simply push the call button.
 This notifies a Lucas County Dispatcher who will send an officer to the Police Department to meet with you.